Money Service Businesses

 The bank discontinuance problem is not close to being solved, but if we can get the banks listening to someone other than regulators and others who are completely negative about having MSB accounts, then we may be able to begin changing the way banks look at MSBs.
 Other industries will have this same problem in the near future.
 It is beginning to surface in the industry of jewelers and precious metals dealers.
 I have had one precious metals dealer shut his doors because he could not get a bank account for his business.
 When the problem hits these other industries, the banks will not be able to afford the luxury of refusing accounts for all of them.

-Why do banks feel this way about MSBs?
+Why do banks shy away from MSBs?

 Because the MSB industry has been touted as a major money laundering industry.
 They have been hammered by regulators for years.
 The problem is not really the banks, its the regulators.
 The regulators can’t make up their mind what they want to do or how closely or loosely they want to regulate the banks.
 In speaking with a group of bankers recently, one told me that during a recent FDIC exam, the regulator spent two weeks looking at MSBs and another regulator spent one hour on MSBs at a different bank.
 Their method of how to regulate MSBs is not consistent, so the banks don’t know what to do.
 When they don’t know what to do and get penalized either way, they alleviate the problem by getting rid of it (MSB accounts).
 They do that because they feel that maintaining an MSB account is just not the worth the time and aggravation, not to mention the penalties and fines levied should they not conduct the necessary due diligence and have the necessary documentation in their files.
 There are some banks who continue to maintain MSB accounts, but only for enormous fees to make it worth while.
 However, even with high fees they will not tolerate having to jump through hoops making sure an MSB is in compliance.
 The MSB must take that burden off of the bank and make it easier for them to retain your business.
 This is accomplished by complying with the rules and regulations and supplying the bank with whatever they require in order for them to satisfy their regulators.
 Then all the bank has to do is make sure they receive a copy of your AML Plan and audit report each year.
 Doing this will likely improve the banking relationship and the possibility of you to retain your bank accounts.